General Products & Realty Company

 Finland is capable of the long-term stable supply of raw wood because the amount of raw wood growth exceeds its consumption.
 In addition, Metsä Fibre generates power from its pulp production process for its own consumption and supplies surplus power to the surrounding area, thereby contributing to reducing fossil fuel consumption in the local area.
 By promoting initiatives with such an excellent partner, we will promote the sustainable use of forest resources and continue to strengthen our business.

-The World's No.1 Trader of Blast-Furnace Slag, a Cement Alternative
+Becoming the World's No. 1 Trader in Blast Furnace Slag, a Cement Alternative

 Karawang International Industrial City: Growing Together with the Local Community